fmezou/lappupdate/docs/glossary.rst

+..
+Set the default domain and role, for limiting the markup overhead.
+.. default-domain:: py
+.. default-role:: any

 .. _glossary:

 ********
 Glossary
 ********
+.. sectionauthor:: Frédéric MEZOU <frederic.mezou@free.fr>

 .. glossary::
     :sorted:

     Applist
         The applist file describe a list of application packages which will be deployed on a workstation or a server.
-The `user manual`_ details the content of this file.
+The `applist-format` details the content of this file.

     Catalog